c-mege/phpweathermap-history/README.md

 ## Installation

-*If you read that I'll assume you already have php weathermap installed and generating maps.*
+*you must have a phpweathermap working and generating maps for this script to work*

 To generate the galery, you'll need to add a cron with a user with correct rights :